morota/morota.github.io/CV/negativeCV.md

-This is my negative CV inspired by this [post](http://aidanhorner.blogspot.co.uk/2014/06/my-negative-cv.html).
+This is my negative CV inspired by this [post](http://aidanhorner.blogspot.co.uk/2014/06/my-negative-cv.html) and this [post](http://chronicle.com/article/MeMy-Shadow-CV/233801).
 As Herbert von Karajan mentioned below, rejections are not always bad things.